-The \$500,000,000 Los Angeles Unified School District (County of Los Angeles, California) General Obligation Bonds, Election of 2002, Series B (2007) (the "Bonds") and the \$24,845,000 Los Angeles Unified School District (County of Los Angeles, California) 2007 General Obligation Refunding Bonds, Series B (the "Refunding Bonds") are general obligation bonds issued by the Los Angeles Unified School District (the "District").

-The Board of Supervisors of the County of Los Angeles has the power and is obligated to levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of and interest on the Bonds and the Refunding Bonds all as more fully described herein.
+The \$1,153,195,000 Los Angeles Unified School District (County of Los Angeles, California) 2007 General Obligation Refunding Bonds, Series A-1 (the "Series A-1 Bonds") and the \$136,055,000 Los Angeles Unified School District (County of Los Angeles, California) 2007 General Obligation Refunding Bonds, Series A-2 (the "Series A-2 Bonds" and collectively with the Series A-1 Bonds, the "Bonds") are general obligation refunding bonds issued by the Los Angeles Unified School District (the "District").
+The Board of Supervisors of the County of Los Angeles has the power and is obligated to levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of and interest on the Bonds, all as more fully described herein.

-Interest on the Bonds and the Refunding Bonds is payable on July 1, 2007 and semiannually thereafter on each January 1 and July 1.
-Principal of the Bonds and the Refunding Bonds is payable on the dates and in the amounts as set forth on the inside cover page hereof.
-The Bonds and the Refunding Bonds will be issued in book-entry form only, in denominations of \$5,000 principal amount or any integral multiple thereof and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the Bonds and the Refunding Bonds.
-Owners will not receive certificates representing their interests in the Bonds and the Refunding Bonds.
-Payments of principal of, premium, if any, and interest on the Bonds and the Refunding Bonds will be made by Wells Fargo Bank, National Association, as Paying Agent for the Bonds, and U.S. Bank National Association, as Paying Agent for the Refunding Bonds, respectively, to DTC, which is obligated to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of the Bonds and the Refunding Bonds, as applicable.
+Interest on the Bonds is payable on July 1, 2007 and semiannually thereafter on each January 1 and July 1.
+Principal of the Bonds is payable on the dates and in the amounts as set forth on the inside cover page hereof.
+The Bonds will be issued in book-entry form only, in denominations of \$5,000 principal amount or any integral multiple thereof and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+DTC will act as securities depository for the Bonds.
+Owners will not receive certificates representing their interests in the Bonds.
+Payments of principal of, premium, if any, and interest on the Bonds will be made by U.S. Bank National Association, as Paying Agent, to DTC, which is obligated to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of the Bonds.
 See APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."